What is Arista Networks' risk, return, and volatility like?

 Drawdown painThe underwater curve shows how deep and how long Arista Networks's drawdowns were.
 Ulcer is the root-mean-square of that curve — both depth and persistence count, so lower is better.

 Ulcer Index Arista Networks's Ulcer Index measures both the depth and persistence of drawdowns.
 Lower is better because it means fewer and shallower underwater periods.
-1Y: 12.74; Since inception: 19.78.
+1Y: 13.60; 5Y: 15.62.

 Ulcer Index is computed from each asset's drawdown series over the full lookback window.